leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section B: Terms of Office and Term Limits

-Terms of office for each of the elected standing team leaders shall be one year.
-Team leaders appointed to fill vacancies mid-year do not incur term limits until elected.
-Term limits shall be two consecutive terms as leader of the same team.
-The board may infrequently waive the two term maximum requirement for a single year only with approval from the congregation.
-At least one year must elapse from the end of the previous term before a team leader is eligible for re-election as leader of the same team.
+#### Standing Team Leaders

+As specified in the Bylaws team descriptions, the Standing Team Leaders are drawn from the Board, TLC and COM.
+They are subject to the Terms of Office of their elected position.

+#### Ad-Hoc Team Leaders

+Terms of office for appointed ad-hoc team leaders shall be for one year.
+The Board shall specify the term limit for ad-hoc team leaders of up to three consecutive years.
+Appointment as an Ad-Hoc Team Leader requires a two-thirds (2/3) vote of the Board.
+The Board shall reauthorize all Ad-Hoc Teams and their leaders on an annual basis.

+> Lee: Comment: need to figure out how to say what is the renewal date.
+Is this a job for out going or incoming board?
+Maybe leave it unspecified for the Board to determine?

 ### Section C: Termination/Removal

-Removal for cause of a Team Leader requires a two-thirds (2/3) vote of the Board.
+Removal for cause of an Ad-Hoc Team Leader requires a two-thirds (2/3) vote of the Board.

 ### Section D: Team Leader Duties

 Team Leaders (or their representatives) shall:

 1. attend calendar planning meetings.
 The TLC will set the date, time and place for these meetings,
-2. report monthly one week prior to their primary reporting group (The Board or the TLC)
+2. report monthly one week prior to their primary reporting group (The Board,  TLC or COM)
 3. submit all scheduled activities to the church office,
-4. communicate with the PR team prior to independently publicizing upcoming events,
+4. communicate with the PR team prior to independently publicizing upcoming events
 5. coordinate activities of the teams for which they are responsible,
 6. submit fund raising recommendations and requests for funding adjustments to the Finance team,
 7. submit to the Board an annual report twenty (20) days prior to the Annual Congregational Meeting.

+> Lee: Comment: need better language about how they work with their "primary reporting group"

 ### Section E: Team Duties

-1. **Finance Team:.** The Finance Team shall be responsible for all financial matters concerning the Church.
-It shall:
+1. **Finance Team:.**

 	1. Reports primarily to the Board
-	2. be led by the Treasurer
+	2. Shall be led by the Treasurer
+	3. The Finance Team shall be responsible for all financial matters concerning the Church.
-	3. assist the Board in the formulation of the annual goal budget, prior to the Annual Canvass
+	4. Assist the Board in the formulation of the annual goal budget, prior to the Annual Canvass
-	4. assist in the periodic adjustment of the budget in terms of actual income
+	5. Assist in the periodic adjustment of the budget in terms of actual income
-	5. review all insurance policies and recommend any needed changes to the Board
+	6. Review all insurance policies and recommend any needed changes to the Board
-	6. supervise payroll, retirement plan, and employee health insurance payments
+	7. Supervise payroll, retirement plan, and employee health insurance payments
-	7. select an individual or individuals who is/are neither treasurer, co-treasurer, or a board member to review the books annually
+	8. Select an individual or individuals who is/are neither treasurer, co-treasurer, or a board member to review the books annually
-	8. maintain current membership roster, updated annually in December with report to board to allow board to report accurate annual APF numbers to UUA
+	9. Maintain current membership roster, updated annually in December with report to board to allow board to report accurate annual APF numbers to UUA
-	9. prepare a list of voting members at lease thirty (30) days before any congregational meeting that requires a vote.
+	10. Prepare a list of voting members at lease thirty (30) days before any congregational meeting that requires a vote.

-	> Lee: Job: Finance Leader on the Board #elected #0

-3. **Stewardship Team:** The Stewardship Team shall be
+2. **Stewardship Team:**

 	1. Reports to the Board
 	2. The Stewardship Leader shall be a member of the Board.
-	2. responsible for planning and implementing the annual every member canvass and canvassing new members.
+	3. responsible for planning and implementing the annual every member canvass and canvassing new members.
-	3. oversee all fund raising drives and projects
+	4. oversee all fund raising drives and projects

-	> Lee: Job: Stewardship Leader on the Board #elected #0
+3. **Leadership Development Team**:

+    1. Reports to the Board
-4. **Leadership Development Team**: The Leadership Development Team shall be composed of three Voting Members serving alternating terms of 3 years.
-The LDT shall :
+    2. The Leadership Development Team shall be composed of three Voting Members serving alternating terms of 3 years.

-    1. solicit qualified candidates for all team leaders, positions on the Board, TLC, and make any other leadership recommendations as requested by the Board.
+    3. solicit qualified candidates for all team leaders, positions on the Board, TLC, and make any other leadership recommendations as requested by the Board.
-    2. submit the names of nominees to the Board at least thirty (30) days before the annual Congregational Meeting.
+    4. submit the names of nominees to the Board at least thirty (30) days before the annual Congregational Meeting.
-    3. Be the responsibility of the Leadership Development Team to canvass the congregation and identify interested parties to fill open positions.
+    5. Be the responsibility of the Leadership Development Team to canvass the congregation and identify interested parties to fill open positions.
-    4. shall report to the Board
-    5. Act as the Facilitator for the TLC meetings and provide Mentorship to the TLC members
+    6. Act as the Facilitator for the TLC meetings and provide Mentorship to the TLC members
-    6. shall identify areas of skills development, make recommendations for trainings, and make leadership aware of learning opportunities provide by UUA, PWR, MDD and other resources.
+    7. shall identify areas of skills development, make recommendations for trainings, and make leadership aware of learning opportunities provide by UUA, PWR, MDD and other resources.
-    7. The LDT shall make assist teams with finding team members and volunteers.
+    8. The LDT shall assist the Board, TLC, COM Standing and Ad-Hoc Teams with finding team members and volunteers.

 	> Lee: Job: Leadership Development Team #elected #3

-7. **Care Team:** The Care Team shall
+4. **Care Team:**

 	1. Shall report to the COM
+	2. Shall be led by a designated member of COM
-	2. Develop and provide a system to meet the needs of members and friends.
+	3. Develop and provide a system to meet the needs of members and friends.

-	> Lee: Job: Care Team Leader #elected #1

-8. **Worship Team:** The Worship Team shall be responsible for assisting the minister in planning and conducting the regular worship services of the church.
-In the absence of a Minister, the Worship Team shall be responsible for worship services.
+	> Lee: Comment: Not sure about the relationship with COM.
+Maybe reports to Minister or Board?

+5. **Worship Team:**

 	1. Reports to TLC

-	> Lee: Job: Worship Team Leader #elected #1

-9. **Membership Team:** The Membership Team shall be responsible for welcoming and assimilating visitors, encouraging new members, and enrollment of new members.
-It shall
+	2. Shall be led by a designated member of the TLC Leadership
+	3. Shall be responsible for assisting the minister in planning and conducting the regular worship services of the church.
+	4. In the absence of a Minister, the Worship Team shall be responsible for worship services.

+6. **Membership Team:**

     1. Report to TLC
+    2. Shall be led by a designated member of the TLC Leadership
+    3. Shall be responsible for welcoming and assimilating visitors, encouraging new members, and enrollment of new members.
-    2. schedule orientation meetings periodically
+    3. schedule orientation meetings periodically
-    2. provide for greeting and registering visitors and follow-up to interest them in becoming members
+    4. provide for greeting and registering visitors and follow-up to interest them in becoming members
-    3. provide for refreshments and hospitality following Sunday Worship Services
+    5. provide for refreshments and hospitality following Sunday Worship Services
-    4. provide new members with activities that will encourage their participation in the life of the church
+    6. provide new members with activities that will encourage their participation in the life of the church

-	> Lee: Job: Membership Team Leader #elected #1

-11. **Religious Education Team (RE):** The RE team with separate Adult RE and Children’s RE leaders shall be responsible for the philosophy, content, planning and implementation of religious education curriculum and activities for all ages in coordination with the Director of Religious Education (DRE)
+> Lee: Job: Do we really *assimilate* visitors?
+Maybe I am too much of a Star Trek fan and worry about the Borg...

+7. **Religious Education Team (RE):**

 	1. Reports to TLC

-	> Lee: Job: Children's RE Team Leader #elected #1

-	> Lee: Job: Adult RE Team Leader #elected #1
+	2. Shall be led by a designated member of the TLC Leadership
+	3. Shall be responsible for the philosophy, content, planning and implementation of religious education curriculum and activities for all ages in coordination with the Minister and Religious Education Staff

-13. **Ad Hoc Teams:** The Board may appoint ad hoc teams  as deemed necessary.
+8. **Ad Hoc Teams:** The Board may appoint ad hoc teams  as deemed necessary.
 Such teams shall cease to exist when the purpose for which they were appointed has been accomplished.
 Continuing Ad Hoc Teams must be re-authorized on an annual basis.

 ## Article IX: COMMITTEE ON MINISTRY (COM)

+> Lee: Comment: entire COM section to be REVIEWED at upcoming COM meeting

 The Committee on Ministry shall be made up of voting members of the Church, chosen by the Board and the Minister.
 If there is no Minister, the Board will select the COM's members.